The Mitchell Plateau and the Mitchell Falls are the first places I mention whenever people ask me what they should see in the Kimberley.

-From the turn-off for the Mitchell Plateau Track it's another 85 kilometres to the Mitchell Falls camping area, and you should allow two hours for that part.
+From the turn-off for the Mitchell Plateau Track it's another 85 kilometres to the Mitchell Falls camping area, and you should allow at least two hours for that part.
 (Three hours just after the wet season or when the road is in a bad state.)

 Only a few kilometres from the turn-off you will come across the biggest obstacle of an early season trip: the King Edward River crossing.

-The Mitchell Plateau Track is one of the last roads in the Kimberley to be reopened after the wet season (many weeks after the Gibb River Road opens!).
+The Mitchell Plateau Track is one of the last roads in the Kimberley to reopen after the wet season.
+(Many weeks after the Gibb River Road opens!)

 Straight after the river crossing you find the popular King Edward River campsites on your right.
 Those are bush campsites along the river and the only facilities here are bush toilets.

 A popular attraction here are two burial sites featuring exceptional Aboriginal art.
 The one that is closer to the river has the Wandjinas that you see featured on many Kimberley brochures.

 Once you continue your drive you will soon notice the landscape change.
 You are now climbing up onto the plateau, the air is cooler and the open scrubland gives way to a Livistona palm forest.

 The road has some steep sections here (this is where you are most likely to encounter bad wash outs) and every now and then you get close enough to the edge to enjoy some amazing views.

 It's an awesome drive, but don't get too distracted by the views.
 The road requires your attention.

 71km from the King Edward River crossing you reach the well sign posted turn off to the Mitchell Falls camping area.